exorlive/github_pages_test/index.md

 ### Get Exercise Programs from the ExorLive system

 Methods for downloading workouts assigned to clients/contacts.
-Download PDF and link the workouts and store these in our own system.
+PDF and link the workouts and store these in our own system.
 The Workout Exporter API is documented here